openstack/cinder-specs/specs/liberty/huawei-sdshypervisor-driver.rst

 We will add a new Cinder driver that uses socket API interact with Huawei SDShypervisor storage.
-SDShypervisor data panel using private Key value protocal, so we also add a new connector to realize attach/detach volume.
+SDShypervisor data panel using private Key value protocol, so we also add a new connector to realize attach/detach volume.

 The following diagram shows the command and data paths.